OpenZWave/node-openzwave-shared/README.md

-([latest code from GitHub](https://github.com/OpenZWave/open-zwave/archive/master.zip) or [a stable release](https://github.com/OpenZWave/open-zwave/releases)) or from [the OpenZWave snapshots repository](http://old.openzwave.com/snapshots/) and then 2) compiling it and installing on your system (`make && sudo make install`)
+([latest code from GitHub](https://github.com/OpenZWave/open-zwave/archive/master.zip) or [a stable release](https://github.com/OpenZWave/open-zwave/releases)) or from [the OpenZWave snapshots repository](http://old.openzwave.com/snapshots/) and then 2) compiling it and installing on your system (`make && sudo make install && sudo ldconfig`)

 - You could also install OpenZWave via a [precompiled package that's suitable for your Linux distribution and architecture](http://old.openzwave.com/downloads/).